Who god is

 We are a people called and sent by God to participate in his redemptive mission of the world.
 The nature of the church is missionary- rooted in the very nature of God.
 We don't gather to serve ourselves or to consume religious things; we gather to be equipped and then to be sent out into the world.
-We gather for the sake of others, then are sent out in the power of the Spirit to be everyday missionaries.
+We gather for the sake of others, and then we are sent out in the power of the Spirit to be everyday missionaries.

 We believe that each person is called to be a missionary of God’s love.

-We are called as missionaries to tell the world about the Trinitarian God who is Creator, Provider, Presence, Redeemer, Seeker and Sender.
+We are called as missionaries to tell the world about the Trinitarian God who is Creator, Provider, Presence, Redeemer, Seeker, and Sender.

 A missionary is not just someone who goes overseas, although God does call some people to far-off places.
-God is looking for men and women who will pray, strategize, reach out and lay down their lives for others in the everyday places of life.
+God is looking for men and women who will pray, strategize, reach out, and lay down their lives for others in the everyday places of life.
 This is our definition of an everyday missionary:

-Everyday missionaries are those who love God with their whole hearts, are being transformed together by the love of Jesus, and who are sent by the Spirit to love others in places where they live, work and play.
+Everyday missionaries are those who love God with their whole hearts, are being transformed together by the love of Jesus, and who are sent by the Spirit to love others in places where they live, work, and play.

 Together we are fulfilling the mission: